“…and what will be the sign of your coming and of the end of the age?”

 Accurate interpretation of prophecy is an idea whose time has come.
 The devil is very aware, so he is hard at work.
 He will stop at nothing to distract or dissuade Christians from studying their Bible and demanding sound teaching.

 Fake news surrounds prophecy.
 Take for example, Matthew 24:4’s “Watch out that no one deceives you…” Christ’s alert is aimed at those claiming “Jesus is the Christ” (cf. Matthew 16:16).
-This means Christian leaders will do Satan’s dirty work (Matthew 24:10-11).
+This means Christian leaders may do Satan’s dirty work (Matthew 24:10-11).
 (Have you been warned about this?)
 Many will fall away from the faith sealing their fate.
 (In our assemblies, has this been made sufficiently clear?)
 These deceivers are cleverly disguised.
-They sound like sheep, but their words belong to Satan, who leads the whole world astray (Revelation 12:9).
+They sound like sheep, but their words belong to he who leads the whole world astray (Revelation 12:9).

 Unfortunately, gullible sheep will repeat the lie lending it credibility.
 By failing to critically analyze what came from trusted ministers, they become dupes and pass on fake news.
 Many, believing they are glory-bound, will be derailed.
 False prophets and false Christs will cover the globe (Matthew 24:11, 23-25).

-Could it be instead that teachers who claim that “Jesus is the Christ” confuse the Lord’s warning, and, like a virus-carrier, spread the devil’s lies?
+Could it be instead that teachers who claim that “Jesus is the Christ” confuse the Lord’s warning, and, like a virus-carrier, unwittingly spread the devil’s lies?

 We have only scratched the surface of the deceit surrounding Matthew 24.
 Stay tuned!